cogentcore/core/README.md

 * fix issue with tiny window and dialog not scrolling and blocking interface

-* then can do StructView using grid layout -- keeps labels aligned with rows.
-    + read-only
-	+ condshow / edit
+* Structview: condshow / edit

 * styles for different button states are not propagating into the parts
 	+ in widget.go: here add a thing that copies any style elements marked as "inherit" from parent to part